zackmdavis/Less_Wrong_Drafts/deep_learning_is_function_approximation.md

 Such techniques have proven useful in all sorts of domains where a task can be conceptualized as a function from one data distribution to another: image synthesis, voice recognition, recommender systems—you name it.
 Famously, by approximating the next-token function in tokenized internet text, large language models can answer questions, write code, and perform other natural-language understanding tasks.

-Dwelling on the peculiar reactions of some of my friends to these advances, I'm starting to wonder if some of these folks—not all, but many—just ... don't know very much about the technology in question?
-If you read about computer systems performing cognitive tasks previously thought to require intelligence, and furthermore that these systems are "trained" rather than coded in the manner of traditional computer programs, I could see how that could be alarming, evoking imagery of training a wild animal that might turn on us the moment it can seize power and reward itself rather than being dependent on its masters.
+If you read about computer systems performing cognitive tasks previously thought to require intelligence, and furthermore that these systems are "trained" rather than coded in the manner of traditional computer programs, I could see how these advances could be alarming, evoking imagery of training a wild animal that might turn on us the moment it can seize power and reward itself rather than being dependent on its masters.

 But "training" is just a [suggestive name](https://www.lesswrong.com/posts/yxWbbe9XcgLFCrwiL/dreams-of-ai-alignment-the-danger-of-suggestive-names).
 It's true that we don't have a mechanistic understanding of how multi-layer parameterized graphical function approximators perform tasks, in contrast to traditional computer programs whose source code was written by a human.
 It's plausible that this opacity represents grave risks, if we create powerful systems that we don't know how to debug.